Aristyllus

 Aristyllus (Ἀρίστυλλος; fl. c.
 261 BC) was a Greek astronomer, presumably of the school of Timocharis (c.
 300 BC).
 He was among the earliest meridian-astronomy observers.
-Six of his stellar declinations are preserved at Almajest 7.3.
+Six of his stellar declinations are preserved in the Almagest (7.3).
 All are exactly correct within his over-cautious rounding to 1/4 degree.
 See discussion (and lessons) at DIO 7.1 ‡1 p.
 13 (2007).

 Aristyllus was long mis-dated to c.
 300 BC (which made his data look among the poorest of the ancients); but when his correct date was found by least-squares (Isis 73:259-265 [1982] p.
 263), it was realized that his star declinations' accuracy was unexcelled in antiquity.
 His data suggest that he worked in Alexandria: see DIO 4.1 ‡3 Table 3 p.
 45 (2004).

 A lunar crater, Aristillus, aptly near the Moon's meridian and at a lunar latitude roughly equal to the terrestrial latitude of Alexandria, is named after him.